daattali/beautiful-jekyll/about.md

 -- [The Indivisible Guide](https://www.indivisibleguide.com/download-the-guide)

-We are residents of the [Texas 10th Congressional District](https://en.wikipedia.org/wiki/Texas%27s_10th_congressional_district), represented by [Rep.  Michael McCaul](http://mccaul.house.gov/), who oppose the radical Trump agenda.
+We are residents of the [Texas 10th Congressional District](https://en.wikipedia.org/wiki/Texas%27s_10th_congressional_district), represented by [Rep.  Michael McCaul](http://mccaul.house.gov/), and we oppose the radical Trump agenda.

 We believe The Indivisible Guide offers a valuable playbook to reduce the damage that Trump and the conservative Congress might do over the next several years.